MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/persistent-chat-0/chat-rooms.md

 - Presenters.
 Lets you assign presenters to an Auditorium chat room.

- For details about syntax, including all parameters, see[Skype for Business Server 2015 Management Shell](../../manage/management-shell/management-shell.md).
+ For details about syntax, including all parameters, see [Skype for Business Server 2015 Management Shell](../../manage/management-shell/management-shell.md).

 ## Create a new room